 When the negative terminal is connected to ground (SW GND output on) there is a complete circuit, and the buzzer sounds.

 Add the Digital Output 1 tab (there is a 2nd available on the G120) and set the function to "Buzzer"

 So now, if an event occurs that means the device will buzz (like over speed, or harsh braking) - the output line will pulse on, off, on, off, on, off... - to sound the buzzer.

 Switched Power Output

 Some devices have switched power outputs.
-For example on the G120.
-These are not used as commonly but may have some useful applications.
-They are best utilised by experienced users.
+For example the G100/G120 and Falcon.
+These are not used as commonly but may have some useful applications and are useful when the switched ground is otherwise being used.

 Instead of providing a ground when on, and disconnected when off - these outputs provide a voltage source when on.
 The G120 will provide 5V at the pin when the switched ground output is on.

 In this case, we wire the negative terminal of the buzzer to ground, and the positive side to the Switched Output wire (orange on G120).

 Parameter setup is essentially the same, just we use the Switched Power Output tab to control the behaviour of this output.

 The Falcon is slightly different.
 On the Falcon you can use either the Switched Ground Output or the 3.3V Output to control a buzzer.
 Unlike the wired devices above, the Falcon can only buzz off of a Digital input's activity.